gsagnol/picos/doc/intro.rst

 The main motivation for PICOS is to have the possibility to enter an optimization problem as a *high level model*, and to be able to solve it with several *different solvers*.
-Multidimensional and matrix variables are handled in a natural fashion.
+Multidimensional and matrix variables are handled in a natural fashion, which makes it painless to formulate a SDP or a SOCP.
 This is very useful to quickly implement some models and test their validity on simple examples.
 Furthermore, with PICOS you can take advantage of the